 - Understanding: I was able to logically link arguments together and really think in new ways to understand reality on a deep philosophical level I never knew existed.

-- Awe: at the depth of understanding I had there was great beauty everywhere that kept me in a constant state of awe.
+- Awe: at the depth of understanding I had gained was great beauty everywhere that kept me in a constant state of awe.

 - Inspired: I was quite motivated to continue on this trajectory, fully immersed in the pure awesomeness of reality.
 I started jumping out of bed early wanting to start every day right where I left off the previous night.